bigcommerce/bigcommerce-api-ruby/README.md

 gem install bigcommerce
 ```

-Note - the current gem version is 1.0.
-The Rubygems version might be older.
-You can install the gem directly from this repo.
-If you are using rails, you can point your gemfile to this git repo directly or do a local install of the gem by -
+Note that the RubyGems version of this gem might be outdated.
+You can install the
+gem directly from this repo.
+If you are using Rails, you can point your Gemfile
+to this git repo directly or do a local install of the gem by -

 ```
-gem build bigcommerce
+rake build
-gem install bigcommerce-1.0.gem
+gem install pkg/bigcommerce-*.gem
 ```

 Configuration